Zenphoto's object model framework Feb 22, 2010 / Updated: May 15, 2015

-NOTE: This is not a typo as you should NOT use the constructor new Image() for creating a new image object but always the special function newImage()!
+NOTE: This is not a typo as you should NOT use the constructor new Image() (note the space) for creating a new image object but always the special function newImage()!
 It is this function that determines the appropriate "image" class to instantiate based on the filename suffix.

 It works similar for Zenpage items as well:

 - New news article object: $newsobj = new ZenpageNews("<TitleLink>");

 - New page object: $pageobj = new ZenpagePage("<TitleLink>");

 - New news category object: $catobj = new ZenpageCategory("<TitleLink>"); (Zenphoto 1.3.2)

 You can now use all methodes of the classes with their object.